MadGoatHaz/blupow/README.md

 ## Troubleshooting

 -   **Sensors are "Unknown"**:
-    *   Check the gateway logs: `docker logs blupow_gateway-gateway-1`.
+    *   Check the gateway logs: `docker logs blupow-gateway-1`.
 Look for Bluetooth connection errors or other issues.
     *   Use an MQTT exploration tool (like MQTT Explorer) to connect to your broker.
 Verify that topics under `homeassistant/sensor/blupow_...` are being created and that `blupow/.../state` topics are receiving data.
--   **Device not found during polling?** Ensure your Renogy device is powered on and within Bluetooth range of the machine running the gateway.
+-   **Device not found during discovery?** Ensure your device is powered on, advertising, and within Bluetooth range of the machine running the gateway.
+The discovery scan is not overly filtered and should find any standard BLE device with a broadcast name.

 ---